jurerotar/opfs-mock/README.md

 # opfs-mock

-This is a pure JS in-memory implementation of the [origin private file system](https://developer.mozilla.org/en-US/docs/Web/API/File_System_API/Origin_private_file_system).
+In-memory implementation of the [origin private file system](https://developer.mozilla.org/en-US/docs/Web/API/File_System_API/Origin_private_file_system).
 Its main utility is for testing OPFS-dependent code in Node.js.
+It's tested on Node.js versions 20-23.

 ## Installation

 ```shell
 npm install -save-dev opfs-mock
 ```

+## Limitations

+- `opfs-mock` requires **Node.js v20.0.0** or higher.
+It can work on Node v18.0.0 with either `--experimental-fetch` flag enabled or a global
+`File` polyfill.

+- `jsdom` testing environment is missing `File.prototype.text()` method, which is required for reading opfs files.
+Ensure your opfs-dependant tests are ran in `node` or `happy-dom` environment.

 ## Usage